FortechRomania/js-team-showcase/how-we-work/performance/checklist.md

 ## Introduction

 We see performance as an integral part of the quality of the software that we build.
 There's no need to re-emphasize the importance of performance in the modern web.
-We strongly belive that it is our duty to provide to our users a slick and fast UX, so we try to include performance optimizations in our regular working process.
+We strongly believe that it is our duty to provide to our users a slick and fast UX, so we try to include performance optimizations in our regular working process.

 Here are a couple of areas that revolve around web performance.
 They will be later grouped into **front-end**, **back-end** and **tooling**, but for now let's look at where we can actually improve the performance of our web applications.